ashilohfaith-debug/The-Complete-Java-Masterclass/README.md

 4. Cloud & backend development – Java is widely used in cloud computing and big data processing.
 Companies like Netflix, Amazon, and Google use Java for backend services.

-5. Cybersecurity & fintech – Banks, financial institutions, and cybersecurity firms rely on Java for secure applications.
+5. Cybersecurity & Fintech – Banks, financial institutions, and cybersecurity firms rely on Java for secure applications.

 <br/>

-**Exploring these domains excites me and reinforces my goal of leveraging Java to create efficient and impactful software solutions.**
+**The fact that I am going to explore these domains excites me and reinforces my goal of leveraging Java to create efficient and impactful software solutions.**